Ezili Dantor: Haitian mythology

-Ezili Dantor and the Haitian Revolution
+Dantor and the Haitian Revolution

-It is accounted that the slave revolt of 1791, started with a pact which followed a big feast in honour to Ezili Dantor.
-For this reason she is considered the national loa.
-Considered to be the loa of vengeance and rage, made it to be popular among single mothers during the 1980s and 1990s in Haiti and Dominican Republic.
+It is accounted that the slave revolt of 1791 started with a pact which followed a big feast in honour to Ezili Dantor.
+For this reason she is considered the national Lwa.
+Considered to be a fearless warrior in the Petro Nation (Petwo Nanchon in Haitian Creole), Dantor has been popular among single mothers during the 1980s and 1990s in Haiti and Dominican Republic.

+Syncretic modern representations of Dantor sometimes associate her with the Mater Salvatoris, especially those depicted with children; Our Lady of Lourdes and Our Lady of Mount Carmel as examples.
+The most common association however, is the Black Madonna of Częstochowa, the patron saint of Poland.

-The syncretic modern representation of this loa is commonly associated to the Black Madonna of Częstochowa, the patron saint of Poland.
-The original association of Ezili Dantor with this Catholic icon is hypothesized to be from copies of the icon brought to Haiti by Polish soldiers sent by order of Napoleon Bonaparte, to subdue the then still ongoing Haitian Revolution.
+The original association of Ezili Dantor with the Black Madonna of Częstochowa is hypothesized to be from copies of the icon brought to Haiti by Polish soldiers sent by order of Napoleon Bonaparte, to subdue the then still ongoing Haitian Revolution.
 It is accounted that the Polish legion saw the struggle of the Polish nation during the Partitions of Poland in the struggle of the Haitian slaves in fights for their freedom, and as a result the Polish soldiers eventually turned on the French army to join the Haitian slaves.
-As a consequence of this action, during Jean-Jacques Dessalines's 1804 massacre, which took place shortly after the Haitian victory; the Poles were left alive and granted citizenship of the newly-founded Republic of Haiti.
+As a consequence of this action, during Jean-Jacques Dessalines's 1804 massacre, which took place shortly after the Haitian victory, the Poles were left alive and granted citizenship of the newly-founded Republic of Haiti.
 The descendants of these soldiers are still living in the island, specifically in the locality of Cazale.

-A generalized misconception about Ezilí Dantor is to associate the loa with motherhood, mostly in Louisiana's voodoo and other American modern assimilations of voodoo.
-Mostly because of its association with a portrait of Mother Mary with child Jesus.
-The accurate modern reading from Haitian accounts by voodoo priests and worshippers from the island, is to associate the pink dressed child Jesus with Ezilí Freda, the younger sibling of Ezilí Dantor, who is also responsible of leaving 2 scars on Dantor's cheek during a fight over the love of Ogun, according to the legend.